 5. References: Include a list of references showing your familiarity with the pertinent literature.

-6. CV (2 pages) or COS Pivot Profile (unlimited): Submit a copy of your curriculum vitae or your COS Pivot Profile.
-Curriculum vitae are limited to two pages.
-If you choose to submit your Pivot Profile, please ensure that your Profile is up-to-date.
-Reviewers will use your completed Pivot Expertise Profile instead of a traditional curriculum vitae.
+6. CV (2 pages): The curriculum vitae is limited to two pages.
 This document should include activities most relevant to the proposed project and demonstrate expertise to carry out the proposed work.

 7. Appendix: Information may be included in an Appendix if it is necessary to the reviewers’ understanding of the research project and to provide evidence of access to needed resources and people.
 Such appendices may include but are not limited to: letters of commitment from consultants, sub-contractors and supporting facilities; letters of commitment from foreign contacts and institutions; letters of commitment from library or archive administrators, sample surveys or protocols for human subjects research.
 Appendixes may not be used to provide data that belongs in the narrative.